Malaysia client case studies

 - Healy Consultants worked with our Client to identify the accounting and tax implications of incorporating a Malaysian company, including highlighting the most relevant and important aspects of the Malaysia Companies Act 1965 regarding shareholder, director and minimum capital requirements.
 Our team also highlighted the corporate and personal tax liabilities as stipulated by the Inland Revenue Board of Malaysia;

-- Healy Consultants completed Citibank corporate bank account opening on behalf of our Client, without the need to travel;
+- Healy Consultants completed corporate bank account opening in a reputable global bank on behalf of our Client, without the need to travel;

 - Healy Consultants provided two resident directors to legally complete company incorporation in accordance with the Malaysia Companies Act 1965.
 In addition, we assisted our Client with GST and FIC registration and provided our Client a local virtual office.